pradeephubgit/questdb.io/docs/reference/configuration.md

 - `-p 9003:9003` -
   [Min health server and Prometheus metrics](#minimal-http-server)

-The examples in this section change the default HTTP and REST API port from `9000` to `4000` for illustrative purposes, and demonstrate how to publish this port with a non-default property.
+In the examples of this section, the default HTTP and REST API port numbers are changed from `9000` to `4000`.
+This is only for illustrative purposes, and demonstrates how to publish this port with a non-default property.

 ### Environment variables

-Server configuration can be passed to QuestDB running in Docker by using the `-e` flag to pass an environment variable to a container:
+Server configuration parameters can be passed to QuestDB running in Docker by using the `-e` flag to pass an environment variable to a container:

 ```bash